It Ends with Us controversy

 During the film's press tour, some fans criticized Lively's lighthearted tone in interviews when discussing the story's themes of domestic violence and emotional abuse.
 Media outlets and tabloids reported an apparent conflict within the cast, with observers noting Baldoni's reduced presence in promotional activities.
 Reports also included allegations of improper behavior by Baldoni on set, while Lively was accused of creatively hijacking the film from Baldoni.

 In December 2024, Lively filed a complaint with the California Civil Rights Department, alleging that Baldoni created a hostile workplace through inappropriate comments.
 This was followed by an article in The New York Times that accused Baldoni of hiring a public relations (PR) team to damage Lively's public image in response to her complaints.
 Lively subsequently filed a federal lawsuit against Baldoni and his associates, alleging violations of U.S. federal and California state law including retaliating against her for reporting sexual harassment and workplace safety concerns.
+She later added Baldoni's PR consultant Jed Wallace.

 Baldoni denied the allegations and alleged that disputes between the parties stemmed from creative disagreements rather than misconduct.
-In December 2024 he filed a $250 million defamation lawsuit against The New York Times.
-Lively filed her lawsuit against him, his Wayfarer associates and PR agents the same day.
-In January 2025, Baldoni and his associates filed a $400 million countersuit against Lively, her husband Ryan Reynolds, and their publicist, alleging extortion, defamation, and invasion of privacy.
+In December 2024, he filed a $250 million defamation lawsuit against The New York Times, and in January 2025, filed a $400 million countersuit against Lively, her husband Ryan Reynolds, and their publicist Leslie Sloane, alleging extortion, defamation, and invasion of privacy.
 Baldoni claimed that Lively used false allegations of sexual harassment and threats to withdraw from the production to gain creative control over the film.
-They alleged that any negative press she received was organic and due to her own behavior.
+They alleged that any negative press she received was an organic result of her own behavior during the promotional tour.
 In February 2025, Lively sought a gag order against Baldoni, alleging an ongoing smear campaign; the request was denied by the United States District Court for the Southern District of New York.

 Background

 It Ends with Us is a 2016 romance novel written by the American author Colleen Hoover.
 The book's main character is florist Lily Bloom who enters into a relationship with neurosurgeon Ryle Kincaid that becomes abusive over time.
-A chance encounter with her childhood friend and first love, Atlas Corrigan, inspires Lily to see an alternative way of life.
+A chance encounter with her childhood friend and first love, Atlas Corrigan, inspires Lily to see another way of life.
 The story, inspired in part by Hoover's parents' relationship, explores themes of domestic violence and emotional trauma.[1]

 It Ends with Us has been translated into more than 20 languages other than English and had sold over a million copies worldwide by 2019.
 It was voted the best romance novel of 2016 by Goodreads.[2]
 In 2021, the novel experienced a surge in popularity due to attention on BookTok.[3][4]
 In 2022, It Ends with Us topped The New York Times Best Seller list and the Publishers Weekly annual list.[5][6]
 It subsequently became the best-selling novel of 2023,[7] and Hoover's most popular work.[1]